Indian Diet Chart for Fatty Liver: What to Eat for Better Health

 Before diving into specific meal plans, it's important to understand the fundamental principles that make an Indian diet beneficial for fatty liver:

-Traditional Indian whole grains like bajra (pearl millet), jowar (sorghum), ragi (finger millet), and brown rice provide complex carbohydrates that release glucose slowly, helping to manage insulin levels and reduce fat accumulation in the liver.
+Whole grains like bajra, jowar, ragi, and brown rice release glucose slowly, helping manage insulin levels and reduce fat accumulation in the liver.

-Lentils (dal), chickpeas (chana), kidney beans (rajma), and other legumes provide plant-based protein essential for liver repair while being gentler on the organ than animal proteins.
+Lentils (dal), chickpeas (chana), and kidney beans (rajma) provide plant-based protein essential for liver repair while being gentler on the organ.

-Cold-pressed oils like mustard oil, coconut oil, and ghee (in small amounts) provide essential fatty acids without overwhelming the liver, unlike refined vegetable oils.
+Cold-pressed oils like mustard oil, coconut oil, and ghee (in small amounts) provide essential fatty acids without overwhelming the liver.

 Indian Diet Chart for Fatty Liver: 7-Day Plan